top of page

 The word 'revolting' has its origins in the Latin word 'revolvere,' which means 'to turn back' or 'to roll back.'
 This etymology reflects the idea that something 'revolting' figuratively turns one's stomach or emotions backward in a sense, causing extreme disgust, repulsion, or abhorrence.
 Over time, the word evolved in Middle English to 'revolten,' meaning to rebel or revolt against authority, and eventually, it took on its modern meaning of something extremely unpleasant or offensive, invoking strong feelings of aversion.
 So, the etymology of 'revolting' underscores its ability to make one emotionally recoil or 'roll back' in response to something truly repugnant.

-Quiz: Find the meaning of the adjective revolting:
+Find the correct meaning of the adjective revolting:

 Try Again!